 Let's summarize the different between an unmanaged vs managed switch:

 Looking to set up a switch in your home or business?
-Browse through our many different networking cables for any installation scenario.
+Browse through our many different Bulk Networking Cables for any installation scenario.
 Shop our large selection of patch cables which give you pre-made options for short runs.

 The decision of whether to choose an unmanaged vs managed Switch comes down to a couple different factors.
 If you've got a smaller more personal network it might make more sense to go with a unmanaged switch.
 If extra ethernet ports are all you really need then this is a great option.
 Unmanaged switches give you the benefits of plug and play which is very convenient for a smaller LAN.
 If you decide that you want more control over your settings than a managed switch is the way to go.
 This gives you additional benefits with data flow and security.
 You can control options such as bandwidth and security which is a nice feature.
 Managed switches do have more of a learning curve and require technical knowledge.
 They are often the choice for businesses but technology savvy can take advantage of their features in their personal networks.